martinberlin/Remora/README.md

 ## See docs/*.orca

+[0-359 HSL Color angle] is optional.
+If it's not sent as default will play last color.
+That is useful if you want to keep different animations running but trigger the colors universally.
+Default initial color is red.

 **6**[ms duration *100][0-359 HSL Color angle] Launch animation right ex.
 610 will take 100ms with color red 69240 900ms with color blue (Hue 240°)